Rodrigo Fajardo “Pimpolho” (Gracie Barra)

 Rodrigo Fajardo “Pimpolho” Biography

-As his grandfather had trained jiu jitsu in the 1940’s, when he found out of Rodrigo’s mother’s intentions, the elder of the family immediately pressed Mrs Fajardo to put his grandson on a BJJ school, which happened when Rodrigo was 14 years old (year of 2000).
+Fajardo’s grandfather trained jiu jitsu in the 1940’s.
+When he found out of what his daughter in law had planned for Rodrigo, he intervened and pressed Mrs Fajardo to put his grandson on a BJJ school.
+This happened when Rodrigo was 14 years old (year of 2000).

-Gustavo Muggiati was Rodrigo’s first coach and the man who graded Fajardo in all his belts, including the, always memorable, black belt on December, 2007.
+Gustavo Muggiati was Rodrigo’s first coach and the man who promoted Fajardo through all his belts, including the black belt on December 2007.
 After several podium spots at an international level and wins in the Brazilian National stage, Fajardo decided to start working with personal trainer, Guilherme Paiva to raise his game to the highest level.
 This hard work reaped its rewards with “Pimpolho’s” win at the European Open Championship in 2012, arguably one of the most coveted medals in the official IBJJF tournament schedule.

 Rodrigo Fajardo vs Nivaldo Oliveira